A $p$-adic arithmetic inner product formula

 \subsection{Application to symmetric power of elliptic curves}

 The above results have applications to the motives of symmetric power of elliptic curves.
-For simplicity, we only describe the case where $E$ contains an imaginary quadratic field.
-More precisely, we consider \begin{itemize} \item an imaginary quadratic field $E_0$ in which $p$ splits,
+We consider a \emph{modular} elliptic curve $A$ over $F$ without complex multiplication that has \emph{ordinary good reduction} at every $p$-adic place of $F$.
+Denote by $\tV_F^A\subseteq\tV_F^\fin$ the subset consisting of places over which $A$ has bad reduction.